sozialhelden/accessibility-cloud/docs/json-api.md

 #### Getting all places inside a X/Y/Z tile

-**Use this for tiled GeoJSON responses for map libraries like Leaflet.**
+**This is the preferred way for fast response times.
+Use this for tiled GeoJSON responses for map libraries like Leaflet.**

 The backend also allows you to request map tile X/Y position and zoom level (Z).
 The OpenStreetMaps wiki [has an overview about the concept](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames).